Journal of Obstetric, Gynecologic, & Neonatal Nursing

 Participation that does not qualify for authorship includes data gathering, provision of financial or other support, or review of a preliminary draft.
 When a large, multi-center group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.

-The maximum number of authors usually permitted is six on Research articles and four on all other types of articles.
+The maximum number of authors usually permitted is six on Research manuscripts and four on all other types.
 If more than these numbers of authors are desired, specific information explaining the role of each author should be included in a cover letter.

 For further information visit the International Committee of Medical Journal Editors website at http://www.icmje.org/#author.